asta0463/EID_Project3/README.md

 Project Additions
 ---------------------------------
+1.Simple Email Service is used.
+When the sensor readings are taken in by the Server Pi and MQTT messages are sent, an email is sent.

-The AWS IOT rule triggers :
+2.The AWS IOT rule triggers :
-1. A Lambda Node.js function to trigger an SNS notification.A text message containing the incoming temperature and humididty values.is sent to the phone number subscribed to the topic.
+i) A Lambda Node.js function to trigger an SNS notification.A text message containing the incoming temperature and humididty values.is sent to the phone number subscribed to the topic.

-2. A Lambda Node.js function to populate a DynamoDB table with the incoming temperature and humididty values.
+ii) A Lambda Node.js function to populate a DynamoDB table with the incoming temperature and humididty values.

-3. An Amazon Kinesis Firehose stream that sends the incoming MQTT messages into an Amazon S3 bucket.
+iii) An Amazon Kinesis Firehose stream that sends the incoming MQTT messages into an Amazon S3 bucket.

 A block diagram of the flow is present in ExtraCredit.png